Saqibm128/sepsisProject/README.md

 # Key resources
 I found the MIMIC3 benchmark repo by the YerevaNN group to be very helpful.
-In fact, I used Significant portions of their scripts for my project.
+In fact, I used significant portions of their scripts for my project.

 ## Dependencies
 Use